Improved delta-kick cooling with multiple nonideal kicks: Introduction

 It is well known that aberrations in optics can be corrected by using a carefully chosen combination of converging and diverging lenses.
 In analogy with this, we propose to reduce aberrations in matter-wave lensing by using a combination of attractive and repulsive $\delta-$kicks acting as converging and diverging matter-wave lenses.
 We show that this increases the region of space where atoms experience an effective harmonic potential, allowing more initial free expansion and thereby improved cooling performance.

 The remainder of the paper is structured as follows: In Sec.~\ref{Sec 2}, we review the typical frameworks for determining the kick strength of the matter-wave lens used in the ideal construction of DKC.
-In Sec.~\ref{Sec 3}, we suggest a method for balancing the ``aberrations'' in a compound matter-wave lens approach and determine the appropriate kick strengths of each lens to improve performance.
+In Sec.~\ref{Sec 3}, we suggest a method for balancing the ``aberrations'' in a compound matter-wave lens approach and determine the appropriate kick strengths of each lens.
 We evaluate the performance of these $\delta-$kicks quantum mechanically and compare them with that of a compound matter-wave lens system whose kick strengths are numerically optimized.
-We also evaluate the sensitivity of the performance of a doublet matter-wave lens on the exact value of kick strengths chosen.
+We also evaluate the performance of a doublet matter-wave lens for different relative sizes of the two $\delta-$kick beams, as well as the sensitivity of the final velocity width on the exact value of kick strengths chosen.
 Lastly, in Sec.~\ref{Sec 4}, we summarize our results.